 - From the car park, head downhill towards Ogden water, crossing the reservoir on a man made cobbled track, through the gate as the track begins to climb.
 Take it easy as its quite a climb, past the golf course on your left and through the gate finally ending at the top, Withens pub sadly closed.

-- Turn right here onto tarmac passing Warley Moor Reservoir on your left, and some stunning Pennine views.
+- Turn right at the Withens onto tarmac passing Warley Moor Reservoir on your left, and some stunning Pennine views.
 Finally a short fast tarmac down nab water lane before the fun stuff!.

 - Take care here not to overshoot the first right hand turn off which is White Moor lane Bridleway (signposted Calder Aire link to Bingley).
 It crosses a stream/beck.
 Follow this bridleway for some technical single track.
 Keep with it as the track sometimes splits.

-- As you approach this you need to be looking to your right though a walled gate and a well defined wide rocky track (Signposted Millennium Way Circular Walk).
+- After a short but steep track climb you need to be looking to your right though a walled gate and a well defined wide rocky track (Signposted Millennium Way Circular Walk).
 Its long, steep and technical and sometimes boggy.
 Follow this up to the top and past Thornton Moor Reservoir.

 - From here is why this route is so good. it’s pretty fast downhill all the way, through some superb technical singletrack.
 The route follows an obvious course through a couple of gates and finally ends onto road.

-- Turn right here back to the car park.
+- Turn right on Ogden Lane back to the car park.